Skip to main content

 At a consistently strong 0.5% daily return, a 10% drawdown costs you a month.
 A 25% drawdown costs a quarter of a year.
 A 50% drawdown costs over half a year.
 And this assumes you trade perfectly during the entire recovery: no losing streaks, no mistakes, no bad days pulling you deeper.

-Now change one variable.
-What if your daily return is 0.25% instead of 0.5%?
-Every recovery time roughly doubles.
+At 0.25% daily instead of 0.5%?
+Every recovery time doubles.
 The 25% drawdown takes 6 months.
-The 50% drawdown stretches past a year.
-More realistic daily returns mean longer timelines.
-And every day you spend recovering is a day you're not compounding gains.
+Every day spent recovering is a day you're not compounding gains.

 Two-panel comparison showing account recovery paths: a 10% drawdown recovering in about 21 trading days versus a 50% drawdown requiring 139 trading days at 0.5% daily returns